 Overall, though it may strike you as a poor man’s retro game player, it gets the job done.

 This is another affordable console you can consider buying.
-With a total of 380 titles, it’s far from a huge library, but if you’re new to emulation, this can be your introduction into the technology.
+With a total of 380 titles, it’s far from a huge library, but if you’re new to emulation, this can be your introduction to the technology.

 Speaking of the form factor, we’ve seen many that sport this look.
 While it doesn’t try to deviate from others in the looks department, it still has distinct features.

-To start with, it has a 3.5-inch screen with a protective film on it to boost scratch-resistance.
+To start with, it has a 3.5-inch screen with a protective film on it to boost scratch resistance.
 It’s also easy to hook up to a TV screen using the provided AV cable.

 This can come in handy if you prefer to play on larger screens.
 This console also delivers a steady stream of power thanks to the rechargeable battery.